 Developed statistics from DLI data and other sources (see Appendix C).
 Lines show claim rates for all paid claims, including COVID-19 claims.
-The diamond marker shows the indemnity claim rate for only non-COVID-19 paid indemnity claims in 2020, 2021 and 2022.
+The diamond marker shows the indemnity claim rate for only non-COVID-19 paid indemnity claims from 2020 to 2023.